JakeChong058/Restaurant-Menu-Ordering-System/README.md

   - Khong Wei Xian – Promotion Module
   - Chong Jing Yan (me) – Order and Payment Module
   - Stanley Chong Shi Wen – Menu Module

-To understand more about our project, download and read the pdf file.